radiantone/pyfi/README.md

 ![logo](./screens/pyfi.svg)

 A distributed data flow and computation system that runs on transactional messaging infrastructure.
-PYFI is designed to operate as a NVM Networked-Virtual-Machine by implementing distributed logic over hardware CPU/GPU processors and is suitable for all kinds of computational tasks.
+PYFI is designed to operate as a NVM Networked-Virtual-Machine by implementing distributed logic over networked hardware CPU/GPU processors and is suitable for all kinds of computational tasks.

-PYFI, as a whole,  is a "Managed Compute Platform" (MCP) providing the tools and separations between different layers of concern such as:
+The entire PYFI stack, as a whole, provides a complete "Managed Compute Platform" (MCP) with specialized, best-of-breed tooling to support different layers of concern, such as:
 * Hardware Compute Resources
 * Compute Availability & Scheduling
 * Distributed Flows